jetsonhacks/installROSXavier/README.md

 For L4T 31.0.2 (JetPack 4.1)

-The script is based on the Ubuntu ARM install of ROS Kinetic: http://wiki.ros.org/melodic/Installation/Ubuntu
+The script is based on the Ubuntu ARM install of ROS Melodic: http://wiki.ros.org/melodic/Installation/Ubuntu

 Maintainer of ARM builds for ROS is http://answers.ros.org/users/1034/ahendrix/